cyberark/conjur-authn-k8s-client/CONTRIBUTING.md

    the Red Hat certified image you will need to visit its [management page](https://connect.redhat.com/project/795581/view) and manually publish the image.

+### Publish the Red Hat image
+1. Visit the [Red Hat project page](https://connect.redhat.com/project/795581/view) once the images have been pushed and manually choose to publish the latest release.

 ## Contributing